-No you cannot.
-It is against the law for an employer to fire workers simply because they have filed a Pennsylvania workers’ compensation claim.
-It is rare for an employer to make the mistake of telling an employee that they are being fired due to a workers’ compensation claim, because most employers are aware that this would likely lead to an employment discrimination lawsuit.
-However, if your employer terminates your employment and you suspect it is due to your workers’ compensation claim, you should try to gather evidence to prove your suspicion.
+No, you cannot be fired.
+It is against the law for employers to fire workers because they have filed a Pennsylvania workers’ compensation claim.
+It is rare for an employer to make the mistake of telling an employee that they are being fired due to a workers’ compensation claim.
+Most employers are aware that this would likely lead to an employment discrimination lawsuit.
+However, if your employer fires you and you suspect it is because of your workers’ compensation claim, you should try to gather evidence immediately.

 If you have fully recovered from your workplace injury or occupational disease, or have reached maximum medical improvement, you should discuss with your doctor whether you have any permanent work restrictions.
 If you have fully recovered, it is highly unlikely that you have any permanent work restrictions due to your work-related injury.
 To the extent you have any permanent work restrictions, you must discuss these restrictions with your employer.
 Your employer is required to make reasonable efforts to accommodate your new work restrictions so that you can perform your job.
 If your employer can reasonably accommodate you, your employer must accommodate you.